surabhilata/ECLIPSE/README.md

 ```

 Run all cells (`Cell → Run All`).
 The full pipeline (Part I → Part II → Part III) executes end-to-end in one notebook.
+For any failed run restart and reconnect the kernel again.
+And then run all cells.

 ### 5. Expected output